-Whether you need a roof inspection on a private home or an industrial inspection on a bridge, smokestack, or maybe a large amusement park; RayAccess certified drone pilots are waiting to hear from you.
+Whether you need a roof inspection on a private home or an industrial inspection on a bridge, smokestack, or maybe a large amusement park; RayAccess FAA-certified drone pilots are waiting to hear from you.
 Based in Los Angeles, RayAccess, Inc. proudly serves Los Angeles and surrounding areas.

 Building & Property Management: